-1620s, "of the taste of vinegar," from French acide (16c.) or directly from Latin acidus "sour, sharp, biting") is from 1775; applied to intense colors from 1916; an acid dye (1888) involves an acid bath.
-Acid rain "highly acidity in rain caused by atmospheric pollution" is first recorded 1859 in reference to England.
+Figurative use in English ("sour, sharp, biting") is from 1775; the word was applied to intense colors by 1916; an acid dye (1888) involves an acid bath.
+Acid rain "highly acidity in rain caused by atmospheric pollution" is recorded by 1859 in reference to England.
 Acid drop as a kind of hard sugar candy flavored with tartaric acid is by 1835, with drop (n.) in the "lozenge" sense.

-1690s, from acid (adj.); originally loosely applied to any substance tasting like vinegar, in modern chemistry gradually given more precise definitions from early 18c.
-Slang meaning "LSD-25" first recorded 1966 (see LSD).
+1690s, from acid (adj.); originally loosely applied to any substance having a sour taste like vinegar, in modern chemistry it was gradually given more precise definitions from early 18c. and is given to many compounds which do not have such a taste.

 Acid rock (type performed or received by people using LSD) is also from 1966; acid house dance music style is 1988, probably from acid in the hallucinogenic sense + house "dance club DJ music style."